 The Purple Heart Foundation offers opportunities for combat-wounded veterans to cope with their stress and trauma through art, music, sports and other forms of physical therapy.
 One example of the Purple Heart Foundation’s efforts is the Purple Heart Open, an annual charity golf tournament used to raise funds for PTSD Resources while also offering free attendance to combat-wounded veterans from the Salute Military Golf Association (SMGA) to play golf and socialize as a form of post-traumatic stress therapy.

 The Purple Heart Foundation has also offered grants to PTSD research facilities (such as the National Intrepid Center in Texas) as well as provided books and resources about coping with PTSD, free of charge, to those in need.

 Our goal is to assist and empower veterans to return to life with dignity and independence.
 Our service dog fund is focused on mitigating the symptoms associated with combat injuries, Post-Traumatic Stress (PTS), and Traumatic Brain Injury (TBI).

 We provide service dogs to combat-wounded veterans at no cost to them in order to help restore their physical and emotional independence.
 We focus on helping the veteran and their service dog build a bond to facilitate healing and recovery.
 As the healing takes place, reintegrating into society begins.
 Veterans can return to their communities with their new best friend and a new outlook on life.

 During these trying times, veterans in crisis need our help to make ends meet.
 Veterans should not have to choose between keeping the lights on and putting food on the table.
 After all they have sacrificed for us, now it’s our turn.
-That’s why the Purple Heart Foundation will be providing Veteran Assistance Grants to veterans in crisis.
+That’s why the Purple Heart Foundation will be providing Veterans Critical Assistance Grants to struggling veterans.